ska-telescope/developer.skatelescope.org/src/explanation/central-artefact-repository.rst

 As part of the goal to align all developmental efforts to one standard, we have defined a procedure of how we would like all the *SKAO* developers to version their releases and what process to follow in ensuring that they are able to make use of the existing Gitlab CI/CD pipeline to automate the building of artefacts.
 This standard is defined in detail for each artefact type in `ADR-25 - Software naming conventions <https://confluence.skatelescope.org/display/SWSI/ADR-25+General+software+naming+convention>`_.
-These convetions are fundamentally derived from the `Sematic Versioning standard 2.0.0 <https://semver.org/>`_.
+These conventions are fundamentally derived from the `Sematic Versioning standard 2.0.0 <https://semver.org/>`_.
 In a nutshell, this follows a dotted numeric notation for `Major`.`Minor`.`Patch` eg: `1.2.3`, but please check the above guidance for the details, and language specifics.

 Artefact Validation
 --------------------